KTH/programmable-society/grading-criteria.md

 ## Smart Contract Protocol (mandatory)

 Concept: As a group of two, you scope, design, and implement a smart contract protocol.
 You choose a smart contract language of your choice.
 A DApp/UX is welcome but not mandatory.
-You present the protocol for 30 minutes (15 min presentation + 15 min questions) during the Smart Contract Grand Oral on December 18, 2023.
+You present the protocol for 30 minutes (15 min presentation + 15 min questions) during the Smart Contract Grand Oral.

 The protocol proposal must be done through a pull-request before Nov 15, sunset in Stockholm.